Fabryz/backtime/README.md

 Installation
 ------------

-1. Clone the repository with ``git clone git://github.com/Fabryz/tweemages.git``
+1. Clone the repository with ``git clone git://github.com/Fabryz/backtime.git``
 2. Install dependencies with ``npm install``
 3. Create ``/configs/twitter.json`` with your twitter application credentials
 4. Start the server with ``node server.js``
 5. Point your browser to ``YOUR_SERVER_IP:8080``
-6. Use 1, 2, 3, 4 to choose a different size.
-Use Space to clear the screen.
+6. Change the keywords to track

 Contributors
 ------------